Background Events - April-May

 MARS, which had arrived at Gibraltar on the 27th to

-escort British troopship DILWARA, departed Gibraltar on the 29th to
+escort British troopship DILWARA, departed Gibraltar on

 return to Toulon.
 The troopship